Binghamton University: SUNY Research Foundation

 The Research Foundation for the State University of New York is a private, nonprofit educational corporation that administers externally funded contracts and grants for and on behalf of SUNY.
-The foundation carries out its responsibilities pursuant to a 1977 agreement with the university.
-It is separate from the university and does not receive services provided to New York State agencies or state appropriation to support corporate functions.
-Sponsored program functions delegated to the campuses are conducted under the supervision of foundation operations managers.
-The Office of Sponsored Funds Administration, often referred to as "post-award administration," is the fiscal and operational office for the foundation.
-It provides sponsored project personnel with comprehensive financial, project accounting, human resources, procurement, accounts payable and reporting services, as well as support for projects administered through the Research Foundation.

 Centers and institutes

 33 organized research centers and institutes for advanced studies facilitate interdisciplinary and specialized research at the university.
 The university is home to the New York State Center of Excellence in Small Scale Systems Integration and Packaging (S3IP).
 S3IP conducts research in areas such as microelectronics manufacturing and packaging, data center energy management, and solar energy.
-Other research centers and institutes include the Center for Development and Behavioural Neuroscience (CDBN), Center for Interdisciplinary Studies in Philosophy, Interpretation, and Culture (CPIC), Institute for Materials Research (IMR).
+Other research centers and institutes include the Center for Development and Behavioral Neuroscience (CDBN), Center for Interdisciplinary Studies in Philosophy, Interpretation, and Culture (CPIC), Institute for Materials Research (IMR).
 The Fernand Braudel Center for the Study of Economies, Historical Systems, and Civilizations (FBC) closed on June 30, 2020.

-Partnerships

-The university's Office of Entrepreneurship and Innovation Partnerships can connect people to resources available through programs such as STARTUP NY, the Small Business Development Center, the region's Trade Adjustment Assistance Center, campus Start-Up Suites and the Koffman Southern Tier Incubator.

 Student life

+Student body

+As of 2024, there are 14,668 undergraduate students and 4,147 graduate students enrolled at Binghamton University, with 951 full-time faculty and a student-to-faculty of 18:1.
+84% of undergraduate students at Binghamton are residents of New York state, with more than 60 percent from the greater New York City area and the remainder from all corners of the state.
+The remaining 16 percent of the undergraduate student body is made up of residents of other states in the U.S. (7.5 percent) and international students (8.5 percent) from around the world.
+Since 1990, the university has experienced growth in enrollment (with a 1990 enrollment of 11,883).
+Since the arrival of President Harvey Stenger in 2012, the university had launched a plan to grow to 20,000 students by 2020, while adding faculty and staff to support the growth.

 Greek life

-Recognized fraternities and sororities at the university include:
+There are many recognized fraternities and sororities at the university.
+Over 40 fraternity and sorority chapters are overseen by 7 governing councils, including the Interfraternity Council (IFC), Multicultural Greek and Fraternal Council (MGFC), National APIDA Panhellenic Association Council (NAPA), National Association of Latino Fraternal Organizations Council (NALFO), National Pan-Hellenic Council (NPHC), Panhellenic Council (PC), and the Professional Fraternity Council (PFC).

 Student organizations

 Student organizations at Binghamton are organized and run through the Student Association at Binghamton University.
-The Student Association provides a number of services and entertainment for students, including bus transportation and the annual Spring Fling festival.
+It provides a number of services and entertainment for students, including bus transportation and the annual Spring Fling festival.
 In 2013, the university and the Student Association collaborated to introduce B-Engaged, a website which features a complete list of all involvement opportunities at Binghamton.

 The Student Association of Binghamton University, Inc. (SA) is the student union of undergraduate students at the university.
 It is a 501-c3 non-for-profit organization that is autonomous from the university.
 It was first formed in 1978 and now represents and provides resources for over 13,000 undergraduate students, charters student groups, provides concerts and programming, and transportation services.
-Although it is run primarily by students, it has a small professional staff consisting of an assistant director and a finance director.

 Notable student organization at the university include: